satandyh/ansible_cert/README.md

 # ansible role for mTLS certificate creation

-it create signed certificates for service
+This repo create signed certificates for service that You specify.

 also it can create root CA certificate and sign by it all your service certificates. if you need root cert just change `need_CA` variable to true and insert necessary values into `ca_csr` object.